Do we have a healthy culture of leisure and pleasure?

 “Letting go of negative things quickly is healthy.”

 Another good tip is not trying to convince others of your thinking, including about religion.
 Pope Francis’ tips for happiness probably won’t surprise many of you.

 The one that I feel is underrated and under the radar is his call for a healthy sense of leisure, for more play.
 Pope Francis has said “consumerism has brought us anxiety.”
 His advice to parents is to turn off the TV at meal time and to play with their children.
-Healthy leisure is spending time with people, in nature, and connect with creation.
-As he is the Pope, his perspective is about feeling the joy of being God’s children, without feeling the need to be worthy.
+Healthy leisure is spending time with people and in nature and connecting with creation.
+For him, it is about feeling the joy of being God’s children, without feeling the need to be worthy.
 His invitation – “Everyone answer this question in your heart: How many beautiful things has God done for me?”

 Leisure for many people is now a time for de-stressing or to veg and zone out.
-Or it is relegated to only specific times of the year like the summer holidays or long weekends.
+Or it is relegated to only specific times of the year such as the summer holidays or long weekends.
 Is your motto “Work Hard, Play harder”?

 If you look up the word “leisure” in the dictionary, it’s defined as time away from work, education, business, and domestic chores, excluding essential activities such as sleeping and for some, commuting.
 Interestingly, the roots of “leisure” are those from which we get words such as “learning” and “school”.

 Leisure is a form of that stillness that is necessary preparation for accepting reality; only the person who is still can hear, and whoever is not still, cannot hear.
 Such stillness is not mere soundlessness or a dead muteness; it means, rather, that the soul’s power, as real, of responding to the real — a co-respondence, eternally established in nature — has not yet descended into words.
 Leisure is the disposition of perceptive understanding, of contemplative beholding, and immersion — in the real.